Zenithsiz/ist-ddrs-lab2/typst/exercises/8.typ

 #indent_par[In our current implementation, we treat both the _elephants_ and _mice_ the same. _Elephants_ will always have a large size and thus need more time in queue, but this shouldn't affect the _mice_ that can be dispatched quickly.]

 #indent_par[To remedy this, we can treat both categories of users differently, by performing *packet scheduling*.
 In specific, we can use a *strict priority* with _mice_ having a higher priority than the _elephants_.
-This leads to a higher average delay for the _elephants_, but with the tradeoff of the _mice_ having much lower average delay.]
+This leads to a higher average delay for the _elephants_, but with the tradeoff of the _mice_ having a much lower average delay.]

 #indent_par[To be able to calculate exactly whether this tradeoff is valuable, we can use the following formulas 11 through 15 to calculate the average queuing delay for each type of user:]